Minor in Biology

 The purpose of the biology minor is to encourage students who are majoring in other disciplines to follow their interest in biology by completing a coherent program of study.

-Interested students must submit a completed Application for a Program of Minor Study to the coordinator of the Biology Board of Study.
+Interested students must submit a completed Application for a Program of Minor Study to the Department Chair of Biology.
 Upon admission to the biology minor, a student is assigned a minor advisor who will assist in designing an appropriate program.

 Academic Requirements for the Minor in Biology